 A well-defined structured layout makes program more readable, easy to modify, consistent format and self-documented.

-Basic structure of C program is shown in following Figure:
+Basic structure of C program is explained below:

 Different section of C programs

 - Documentation Section: Documentation section is generally description of program.
 Documentation section of c programming consists program's name, program's objective, author name and creation date etc.